Return to top

 WHICH TORTILLAS ARE BEST FOR TACOS?

 I really enjoy using corn tortillas for tacos because they have great flavor and are naturally gluten-free.
 You can also use a flour tortilla for tacos (which tend to be softer than corn).
 If you do, I recommend using a whole wheat or sprouted wheat flour tortilla for added fiber and whole grains.
 You can also try a corn + wheat flour tortilla for the best of both worlds!
-Black bean vegetarian tacos taste great no matter what!
+My black bean vegetarian tacos taste great no matter what!

 Vegan black bean tacos with beans, avocado, veggies, and cilantro, served on a white plate.